Sydney Metro Western Sydney Airport: Operations

 Being awarded the SSTOM package, Parklife Metro will operate and maintain the line for 15 years after it becomes operational.

 The Sydney Metro Trains Facility and the Operations Control Centre will be located at Orchard Hills, and services facilities will be located at Claremont Meadows and Bringelly.

 Rolling stock

-Siemens will deliver 12 automated 3-car Inspiro HC trains to run on the line.
+Siemens Mobility will deliver 12 automated 3-car Inspiro HC trains to run on the line.
 Additional features of the new rolling stock were announced in January 2025.